-Revised October 2019
+Revised November 2020

+Note from the Executive Director: These Terms of Reference were prepared to reflect the expectations of the AER following the AER proceeding in 2014.
+PRAMP has grown and evolved significantly since that time.
+Rather than updating this document, it may be appropriate to carefully review the Terms of Reference in a Strategic Planning Session with the PRAMP Board.
+Such a session could be arranged for Q1 2021.

 INTRODUCTION:

 These Terms of Reference for the Peace River Area Monitoring Program (PRAMP) have been developed and will be implemented to satisfy the monitoring and modelling recommendations contained in Decision 2014 ABAER 005: Report of Recommendations on Odours and Emissions in the Peace River Area (March 31, 2014).
-The Peace River Area is defined in paragraph [5] of the Decision as the Three Creeks, Reno, Seal Lake and Walrus areas, as depicted in Figure 1.
+The Peace River Area was initially defined in paragraph [5] of the Decision as the Three Creeks, Reno, Seal Lake and Walrus areas, as depicted in Figure 1.
 In paragraph [11] the Panel decided that the nature and sources of odours and emissions associated with heavy oil operations, including the transportation of energy resources from these operations, and the monitoring of those emissions in the area were within the scope of the Proceeding.
 In paragraph [171] the Panel states that a robust monitoring program is critical to ensure that emission-related problems are identified, corrective measures are taken, and compliance with the requirements, including the recommendations in this report, are achieved.

 The Panel’s recommendations may also apply to areas outside of the defined Peace River Area where development of heavy oil and bitumen occurs within the Peace River Oil Sands Area 1 and 2 (paragraph [32]), also shown in Figure 1.
-The boundaries of the monitoring program may be expanded by the AER to areas where people might be exposed to odours and emissions, based upon results of the geology recommendation.
+The boundaries of the monitoring program may be expanded to areas where people might be exposed to odours and emissions, based upon results of the geology recommendation.

 The Peace River Area Monitoring Program will be overseen by a Committee with these Terms of Reference that were developed with the Three Creeks Multi Stakeholder Air Monitoring Sub-Committee (Sub-Committee), based on their current program.
 The Mission, Goals, Objectives and Strategies in “italic font” are from the Decision paragraphs [176]-[178] and are followed by the interpretation of the Committee.
 The Vision, Scope of Monitoring, Committee, Membership List and Operations are also discussed.
 These Terms of Reference are for the formation of the program and may be changed by the Committee in subsequent years.